irritanterik/homey-http-request-actions/README.md

 **GET (query)** (*A21*)
 For query parameters like ?a=1&b=zz use `{"a":1,"b":"zz"}`

-**GET JSONpath Better Logic** (*A22*)
-Extract a value from a JSON or XML formatted GET response and save this in a Better Logic variable.

 **GET JSONpath trigger value** (*A23*)
 Extract a value from a JSON or XML formatted GET response and trigger other flows with this value available as a token (card *T80*).